Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

             See :ref:`latios`

             - Purchase the **Soul Dew**
-            - Capture 30% of all Dragon type |Pokemobs|
+            - Capture 30% of different Dragon type |Pokemobs|
             - Craft & then right-click the **Legendary Spawner**
             - Must be placed on a **Beach** biome or any biome tagged as ``#pokecube_world:is_beach``
                 * This tag includes the **Stony Shore** & the biome tag ``#minecraft:is_beach``